 Middle School Special Education Teacher Average Salary

-The average yearly salary of a Middle School Special Education Teacher ranges between $40,690 and $97,290.
+The typical yearly salary for Middle School Special Education Teachers is somewhere between $40,690 and $97,290.

 Middle School Special Education Teachers who work in Oregon, Connecticut, or New York, make the highest salaries.

-Below is a list of the median annual salaries for Middle School Special Education Teachers in different U.S. states.
+How much do Middle School Special Education Teachers make in different U.S. states?

 |State||Annual Mean Salary|